petehunt/webpack-howto/README.md

 webpack will do the rest and generate extra **chunk** files and load them for you.

-webpack will assume that those files are in your root directory when you load then into a html script tag for example.
+webpack will assume that those files are in your root directory when you load them into a html script tag for example.
 You can use `output.publicPath` to configure that.

 ```js
 // webpack.config.js